 Good morning Bill,

-If your intention is to carry the pregnancy yourself, and you don’t need a surrogate at all, then there are a multitude of options.
-(Many of which I have negotiated fees with.)
+If your intention is to carry the pregnancy yourself, and you don’t need a surrogate at all, then there are a multitude of options, and clinics all over the country.

 The better IVF clinics in the United States are ranked on the CDC website.
 Here is the link to their listings.
-I like to work with the HRC clinic in Encino, California.
+I work with a few clinics near the top of this list, and they are excellent.

-Ukraine has excellent IVF clinics for a fraction of the price of U.S. facilities, and it’s quite simple to bring the embryos out of the country once conceived.
-I work with a few clinics there, but have had the best success with the Victoria Clinic and the Adonis Family Center.
-Both have had had great IVF results for my clients.
+In Eastern Europe, I like Ukraine because the medical system is generally ranked higher than neighboring countries — and the local laws are basically the same.
+I work with a few clinics there, but have had the best success with the Victoria Clinic at the moment.
+You can also look at Adonis or IVMed — all have had great IVF results for my clients.

 Southeast Asia is a dangerous place for foreign couples considering fertility tourism.
 The governments are quite suspicious of foreigners coming for fertility treatments (they always assume that surrogacy is the ultimate purpose).
-I would stay away for clinics in Thailand, despite them being among the best worldwide.
+I would stay away for clinics anywhere in the region, although I have worked successfully with a reliable clinic in Malaysia (just not for surrogacy).

 I hope this answers your question,